IliyanaStoyanova/quotes-generator/README.md

 # Quotes Generator

-## This is website for quotes generator.
+## This is the website for quotes generator.

 ### I use on the website: